 Comprising of Blake Voss and Jeremy Einsiedler, the Santa Cruz duo opened their account with the self-released ‘Dreamless’ in 2013.

 Their most recent long player ‘Black Kiss’ is their most electronic work yet, although the sound of THE PSYCHEDELIC FURS and THE SISTERS OF MERCY permeates throughout, perhaps not unsurprisingly as the two are linked by John Ashton who was the guitarist for the classic line-up of the former and an early producer of the latter.

 In 2018 for the release of the ‘Wild Insane’ album, VANDAL MOON signed to Starfield Music, the record label of Shawn Ward, best known for his work as FM ATTACK.
 It is perhaps Ward who can be credited for championing VANDAL MOON to the wider synth community.
 Meanwhile notable collaborations with BETAMAXX and MECHA MAIKO have cemented that association further.

 But despite their influences like THE CURE and DEPECHE MODE, Blake Voss and Jeremy Einsiedler have presented their own take on a classic approach with the potential to connect with wider tribes and enclaves.
-Front man Blake Voss talked to The Electricity Club about the rise of VANDAL MOON.
+Front man Blake Voss talked about the rise of VANDAL MOON.